ConsciousGroupMind/SKYNET-800---Collective-Intelligence-Forecasting-System/README.md

 ### Main window — price chart with DCM markers
 ![Main window — price chart with DCM markers](images/Screenshot%202026-08-20%20080127.png)

 The main window displays the BTC/USDT price chart with automatic DCM (Dog‑Cat‑Manul) markers, shifted points, and limb visualisation.
+We can see that supply chains with weights and precise timing replace each other, passing their weights on further — that is precisely why it is possible to construct a curve of future prices for months and years ahead; an accurate forecast of the price weight and its repetition over time makes this possible.

 ### News feed window
 ![News feed window](images/Screenshot%202026-08-01%20095107.png)